Skip to contentSkip to navigationSkip to topbar

 what-does-quality-mean page anchor

 Quality is an elusive concept that may have different meanings in different contexts.
-With Twilio Programmable Video, quality is a synonym of Quality of Experience understood as to how well a video application solves to end-users' needs and addresses their expectations.
+With Twilio Programmable Video, quality is a synonym of Quality of Experience understood as how well a video application solves end users' needs and addresses their expectations.

 Videoconferencing is the most typical use-case of real-time video applications.
-They allow end-users to communicate "as they do face-to-face."
-Hence, end-users expectations are high fidelity (i.e. high resolution, high frame-rate, etc) and low latency (i.e. real-time conversational interactions).
-However, the quality of experience may also be impacted by other aspects such as battery consumption, availability of computing and networking resources, etc. Some of the variables affecting quality inversely impact one another.
+They allow end users to communicate "as they do face-to-face."
+Hence, end users expectations are high fidelity (for example, high resolution and high frame-rate) and low latency (for example, real-time conversational interactions).
+However, the quality of experience may also be impacted by other aspects such as battery consumption, availability of computing and networking resources, etc. Some of the variables affecting quality impact one another.
 For example, if you increase the video resolution then the battery consumption and the networking costs will also increase.

 concepts-and-terminology page anchor